twolastnames/stock-data/README.md

 ### Production Running

-To run outside of a local environment, execute `npm run build && node server.js`.
+To run outside of a local/development environment, execute `npm run build && node server.js`.
 Then the application will be running on port 8080.